 A second phase to this survey effort “Getting to a 2020s Green Breakthrough” will be conducted in early 2023.
 The goal will be to revisit some of the questions posed in the first phase conducted in 2020 in the context of two significant shocks to the global system: the Covid-19 pandemic and the Russian invasion of Ukraine.
 Interviews with also be conducted with expert sustainability practitioners in Africa.
 Results from these efforts will be synthesized to a final report with support from a Bellagio Residency, hosted by the Rockefeller Foundation.
-To participate in this upcoming survey, sign up here.
+To participate in this survey, click here.

 The perception survey for the 2018 GGEI was conducted from April 23, 2018 through July 2, 2018, and polled targeted respondents on how they assessed national green performance on the four main dimensions of leadership & climate change, efficiency sectors, markets & investment, and the environment.
 Since its first publication in 2010, Dual Citizen LLC has developed targeted lists for each of these four dimensions with qualified practitioners working globally on issues relevant to green economy and green growth.